While the peak months for tornadoes are April to June, several destructive storm systems caused damage across parts of the southern U.S. before April.

 One confirmed tornado caused some structure and tree damage near the town of Newton, Mississippi, and Highway I-20 during the severe weather that swept across the southern U.S. the week of April 4.

-The month of March has been an active one for the state.
+The month of March was an active one for the state.
 Since March 22, there were 49 tornadoes reported compared to 50 tornadoes in all of March, April and May in 2021.

 Two confirmed tornadoes damaged homes and businesses and downed power lines on March 30.
 The Mississippi Senate suspended its work as sirens blared during a tornado watch in Jackson.
 Areas near McClain appeared to be struck by a tornado based on storm chaser reports and Toomsuba was also hit by a tornado.